tremor-rs/tremor-www-main/content/getting-started/starting.md

 * `config/*.trickle` One or more trickle files loaded in lexigraphical order to provide pipelines.
 * `config/*.yaml` One or more YAML files with configurations for Onramps, Offramps and Bindings and Mappings.

-For details on the files plese consult the [documentation](https://docs.tremor.rs/operations/configuration).
+For details on the files please consult the [documentation](https://docs.tremor.rs/operations/configuration).

 ### Running

-Once downaloaded and configured starting the tremor docker image can be done with
+Once downloaded and configured starting the tremor docker image can be done with

 ```bash
 docker run -v host/path/to/etc/tremor:/etc/tremor tremor-runtime